Go to Facebook to interact. Home

-We come here to a well known story of the Bible.
-Also, this is the end of the history section of the book of Daniel.
-With chapter 7, we will begin the prophetic section of Daniel.
-We will have covered the head of gold of Nebuchadnezzar's statue, representing the Babylonian empire, and also its breast and arms of silver, representing the Medo-Persian empire.
-The Darius, recorded here in chapter 6, is Darius Cyaxares II.
-Although, historically, he is somewhat obscure, apparently he was the nephew and son-in-law of Cyrus and was the initial ruler over the Babylonian area after the fall of Babylon.
-He was a weak ruler, under Cyrus, however, and lasted only two years.
+We have come here to one of the best-known stories of the Bible.
+This is also the end of the history section of the book of Daniel and begins its prophetic section.
+When we complete chapter 6, we will have completed Daniel's discussion of the head of gold of Nebuchadnezzar's statue ... which represented the Babylonian empire ... as well as its breast and arms of silver ... representing the Medo-Persian empire.
+Darius, recorded here in chapter 6, is Darius Cyaxares II.
+Although, historically, he is somewhat obscure, apparently, he was the nephew and son-in-law of Cyrus and was the initial ruler over the Babylonian territory after the fall of Babylon.
+However, he was a weak ruler under Cyrus and lasted only two years.

-Daniel lived through the reigns of Nebuchadnezzar, Evil-Merodach, Nergel-Sharezer, Nabonidus and Belshazzar (all Babylonians) ... then, Darius Cyasares II and on into the reign of Cyrus (the Medo-Persians).
+Daniel lived through the reigns of Nebuchadnezzar, Evil-Merodach, Nergal-Sharezer, Nabonidus and Belshazzar ... all Babylonians ... then, Darius Cyaxares II and on into the reign of Cyrus... who were Medo-Persians.
 As you can tell from our text above, the Palace was more dangerous than the lion's den!
-Especially to a man of integrity and spirituality that Daniel was.
+Reminds me of our own Washington DC today.
+Politics are indeed a blood sport and a rough way to earn a living!
+Especially, to a man of ability, integrity, and spirituality like Daniel possessed.
 Psalm 1:1-3 fits Daniel like a glove.
 It describes him to a tee.
-And, being that type of a man of God, it insured him both promotion as well as ... extreme opposition.
+And, being that exact kind of committed man of God under the Mosaic Law, it insured him of both promotion as well as intense opposition.

 who does not walk in the counsel of the wicked